 If you perform a search on Google for ‘free logos’, one of the top ranked pages has this title –

 You may actually manage to find sites that on the surface ARE giving away free icons – I managed to find a few this morning – but even these are worthy of closer inspection.
-Most are full of pay-per-click ads (the real reason for the site in the first place) and offer up downloadable bitmap .gifs and .jpgs which truth to tell, aren’t really logos at all.
+Most are full of pay-per-click ads (the real reason for the site in the first place) and offer up downloadable bitmap .pngs and .jpgs which truth to tell, aren’t really logos at all.
 The images that can be described as logos may have some ownership issues – one site had at least 4 registered trademarks on the first page – and using the designs featured will probably run you into some serious legal issues at some point.
-A site that’s sole purpose is to get visitors to click on PPC ad links is not terribly serious about logo design, and those thousands of images had to come from somewhere.
-And where they came from is the million dollar question – it would certainly cost a lot more to create a library of icons than one could hope to earn through a few Google ‘click-throughs’.
+A site that’s sole purpose is to get visitors to click on PPC ad links is not terribly serious about designing logos in the first place, and those thousands of images had to come from somewhere.
+Where they came from is the million dollar question – it would certainly cost a lot more to create a library of icons than one could hope to earn through a few Google ‘click-throughs.’
 If you drill down a little further in the search results, you will find a few people who seem to be offering free logos as a way of getting inbound links to their blogs, and websites – not a terribly bad idea really – though the designs previewed aren’t the best in the world and most are replete with technical issues.
 However, if you’re set on getting a free logo, these sites represent about the only real freebie scenario that seems to be without any copyright and/or trademark problems.
 If you manage to find a site offering logos under these parameters, I’d say go for it.